Beanpot (ice hockey): 2020

 The 2020 Beanpot took place on February 3 and 10.
 The first round of the tournament saw Northeastern defeat Harvard 3–1 and Boston University defeat Boston College 5–4 in double overtime.^{*} Boston College defeated Harvard 7–2 in the consolation game, and Northeastern defeated Boston University 5–4 in double overtime^{*} of the Championship for their third straight title and 7th overall.
 This was the first time in tournament history Northeastern won three straight titles.
 Boston University made their 54th title appearance, but failed to capture their 31st title.
-This year's result ties the second longest title drought for BU, having not won since 2015.
+This year's result ties the second-longest title drought for BU, having not won since 2015.
 They previously had a 5-year drought between 2010 and 2014 – when BC won five straight championships – however, their 7-year span during 1959-65 is the most years in a row the Terriers went without the Beanpot title.

 New NCAA rules put in place in 2020 meant all tournament games would have a new overtime format, in which a single 5-minute period would be played and then, if still scoreless, continual overtime with 20-minute periods would be played to determine tournament placement.
 If no score is reached before the 5-minute period ends, the game is considered a tie and all statistics recorded in the additional overtime periods are not counted.
-This was put in place to standardize tournament results (across the NCAA, not just the Beanpot) for use with the pairwise ranking system, which determines NCAA tournament seeding.
+This was put in place to standardize tournament results (across the NCAA, not just the Beanpot) for use with the PairWise ranking system, which at the time determined NCAA tournament seeding.

+2023

+The 70th annual Beanpot final featured the first-ever meeting between Northeastern and Harvard, with Northeastern winning 3–2 in a shootout.
+The previous 69 iterations of the championship game featured either one of or both Boston College or Boston University.
+It was also the first game as well as title match decided by a shootout in the tournament's history.

+2026

+The 2026 Beanpot final featured the 24th championship contest between Boston College and Boston University, as the schools' 300th all-time meeting, in a repeat matchup of the 2025 title game.
+The Eagles secured the win, 6–2, earning their first championship since 2016.
+The game's ceremonial puck-drop was conducted by a pair of Hockey Hall of Fame members and legendary head coaches for their respective schools, Jerry York and Jack Parker.

-Women's Beanpot (ice hockey)
+Women's Beanpot

 Starting in 1979, the Women's Beanpot takes place each year on the first two Tuesdays in February.
 The first tournament was hosted at Northeastern's Matthews Arena, where the Huskies won 3–1 against Boston College.
 Northeastern and Harvard have won the majority of tournaments, with 19 and 15 titles, respectively.
 Boston College follows with 8 championships, then Boston University with 2 and Brown with 1.
 The Northeastern Huskies are the most recent champions, defeating BU 2–1 in the 2024 tournament.
 The four competing schools rotate hosting the women's games.